Dr. Juliet Waterkeyn, Co-founder

 Participatory Hygiene and Sanitation Transformation (PHAST) was a new method of training, and in 1993 was considered the most effective way to ensure behaviour change.
-However from what I saw, PHAST did not seem comprehensive enough to really address all the aspects of public health as it comprised for only six sessions of water related activities.
+However, from what I saw, PHAST did not seem comprehensive enough to really address all the aspects of public health as it comprised for only six sessions of water related activities.
 I therefore expanded the typical PHAST training to include all preventable disease, such as malaria, bilharzia, skin disease and worms, all of which affects the development and survival of children.

 FIELD TRIAL OF THE FIRST CHCs

-In 1994, Unicef funded me to try out the first trial of a few Community Health Clubs in Makoni District and Caleb Mwaramba was the first EHT in Zimbabwe to test the method.
+In 1994, Unicef funded me to try out the first trial of a few Community Health Clubs in Makoni District and Caleb Mwaramba was the first Environmental Health Technician (EHT) in Zimbabwe to test the CHC method.
 The response he received was overwhelming, and women in their hundreds flocked to clubs in Ruwombe.
 We thought it was the personal charisma of the trainer, but found the same huge community response when we tried out the same CHC recipe in three other wards in Makoni District.
-Morgan Haiza, Evos Makoni and Silas Gwengwe had the same overwhelming response.
+EHTs Morgan Haiza, Evos Makoni and Silas Gwengwe had the same overwhelming response.
 Some cynics thought it was because the graduating members got T shirts as a reward, but even when we did away with all rewards and subsidies, the people still joined health clubs in droves, and many sceptics could not believe we could attract over 100 people each week for six months of sessions.

 REPLICATION IN ZIMBABWE

 Between 1999 and 2001, Zimbabwe AHEAD demonstrated the cost-effectiveness of what CHCs could do, and set a new benchmark for achieving behaviour change which is often used in the literature, (Waterkeyn & Cairncross, 2005) achieving an average of 47% change in a range of behaviours including total sanitation coverage.
 We had 400 CHCs in three districts by 2001 (32 in Tsholotosho, 85 in Gutu and 285 in Makoni in 20 wards).
-Sadly, at this point external funding dried up and this promising start was derailed for the next 6 years while Zimbabwe nosedived into an economic nightmare.
+Sadly, at this point external funding dried up and this promising start was derailed for the next 6 years while Zimbabwe nose dived into an economic nightmare.

 RESEARCH INTO THE CHC APPROACH

-However, the CHC model had shown the way, and with my own PhD research, publishing a peer reviewed paper with Prof Sandy Cairncross, Head of the Department at the London School of Hygiene and Tropical Medicine promoted the findings in Zimbabwe and was starting to be recognised internationally.
+However, the CHC model had shown the way, and using my PhD research, I publishing a peer reviewed paper with Prof Sandy Cairncross, Head of the Department at the London School of Hygiene and Tropical Medicine promoted the findings in Zimbabwe and was starting to be recognised internationally.
 Since then I have spent much time travelling and promoting the CHC Model through Conference Presentations annually at WEDC, as well as World Water Week in Stockholm and University of North Carolina Water and Health Conference .
-My second peer review paper, ‘Creating a Culture of Health: Hygiene Behaviour Change in Community Health Clubs through Knowledge and Positive Peer Pressure’ was published in 2013 together with Anthony and this provides much of the rationale for our approach.
+Our second peer review paper, ‘Creating a Culture of Health: Hygiene Behaviour Change in Community Health Clubs through Knowledge and Positive Peer Pressure’ was published in 2013 together with Anthony and this provides much of the rationale for our approach.